teadetime/computer_vision/README.md

 This led to a pivot to an object detection model.
 We were very interested in the repo here: [github.com/victordibia/handtracking](https://github.com/victordibia/handtracking)
 We planned to port this code over to the upgraded/new TF2 object detection API.
 This project also made use of a labeled dataset: [Egohands](vision.soic.indiana.edu/projects/egohands/)

-This dataset and paper gave us confidence that we could train a model that would recognize hands and allow us to select a bounding box around them.
+This dataset and paper gave us confidence that we could train a model that would recognize hands and allow us to generate a bounding box around them.
-This bounding box will then be cropped out and passed on to more image processing to determine the pose/shape of the hand
+This bounding box will then be cropped and passed on to more image processing to determine the pose/shape of the hand

 #### Development Phase (Object Detection)
 This process can be broken down into several different steps.
 ##### Obtaining Training Data
 - The above [Egohands](vision.soic.indiana.edu/projects/egohands/) dataset is publicly available.
-This contains a set of all the images and annotations.
-These annotations are bbox level annotations and split into 4 different classes.
+TIt contains a set of all the images and annotations.
+These annotations are bounding box level annotations and split into 4 different classes.

 ##### Converting Training Data/labels
 - The annotations are saved into a format that can't be read by the tensorflow dataset creators.
 - Modifying scripts from [github.com/victordibia/handtracking](https://github.com/victordibia/handtracking) took the processing from .m files to .xml to .csv which can be read by tensorflow scripts.
-- The images and .csvs are converted together in to TFRecords (.record).
+- The images and .csv files are converted together in to TFRecords (.record).
 There is a train.record and test.record to reflect the training and validation image sets.
 TFRecords are the final format used in training.

-##### Choosing a Model to Transfer Learn off of
+##### Choosing a Model for Transfer Learning
-- Tensorflow had a [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) containing models that are suitable to fine tune for object detection tasks.
+- Tensorflow has a [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) containing models that are suitable to fine tune for object detection tasks.
 - We had experience with mobilenetv2, and thought that the 320x320 size would be sufficient for our webcam and would be trainable on our hardware (GTX 1060 6gb)
-- We also trained a model on EfficientNet 320x320. his model showed similar results of accuracy but took much longer to train and was too slow at performing inference to be effective in real time on CPU-only machine (one of our requirements)
+- We also trained a model on EfficientNet 320x320.
+This model showed similar accuracy results, but took much longer to train and was too slow at performing inference to be effective in real time on a CPU-only machine (one of our requirements)
 ##### The model at work!
 Here is the first run of the Mobilenetv2 320x320 custom model
 ![The model](/docs/images/object%20detection.gif)